 Gamma Cassiopeiae has a mass 17 times that of the Sun and, as it ended its main sequence lifetime, it has expanded to a size of 10 solar radii.
 With a surface temperature of 25,000 K, it is 34,000 times more luminous than the Sun, but most of its output is in the invisible ultraviolet.
 The star’s estimated age is only 8 million years.

-Even though it is a very young star, Gamma Cassiopeiae has already left the main sequence and begun its death process.
+Even though it is a very young star, Gamma Cassiopeiae has already left the main sequence and is in the late stages of its existence.
 Like other exceptionally massive stars, it has evolved very quickly and will not live a very long life.
 Its high mass seals its fate as a supernova in the not-too-distant astronomical future.

 Gamma Cassiopeiae is an exceptionally fast spinner, with a projected rotational velocity of 432 km/s.
 As a result, its equatorial radius is larger than its polar radius, giving the star a flattened shape.
 Like its neighbour Caph, Gamma Cassiopeiae is an example of gravity darkening.
 Its poles are closer to the centre of mass and therefore hotter and more luminous than the equatorial region.
 Other bright stars that are examples of this include Achernar, Alderamin, Altair, Rasalhague, Regulus, and Vega.